Takhmina175/Rails_Capstone_project/README.md

 ## Acknowledgements

 Design Idea by <a href="https://www.behance.net/sakwadesignstudio">Nelson Sakwa</a>
- and design available on <a href="https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version"></a>
+ and design available on: [Bahance](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version)